Composing coloured pencil drawings before you start is vital to a successful piece of artwork.

 The rule here is to use two thin coats of colour rather than one thick one, and then to build up layers of tint on to the drawn image.
 The first layers need only be general, but once they are dry you can go for more detail in the second set.

-Remember if you are defining brickwork, that the light catches the top edge of bricks along the line of mortar and the lower edge (usually) has a line of shadow.
+Remember if you are defining brickwork, that the light catches the top edge of bricks along the line of mortar and the lower edge has a line of shadow.
 If you are working this image at leisure, you will have time to add a lot more definition than my students get!